Limited-time welcome offer — 10% off with code WELCOME10

 We often assume indoor air is safer than outdoor air, but in reality, VOCs are released from items we use daily, such as:

-• New Items: Whether it is the smell of “new furniture”, fresh paint, new carpets, or wallpaper, these are part of a process called off-gassing, where chemicals like formaldehyde are continuously released.
+• New Items: The smell of “new furniture,” fresh paint, new carpets, or wallpaper comes from a process called off-gassing.
+During this process, materials release chemicals such as formaldehyde into the air.

 • Cleaning Products and Fragrances: Floor cleaners, air fresheners, scented candles, and even the perfumes we wear contain volatile compounds that rapidly increase indoor VOC levels.